pradeepk15502/text-image-to-video/README.md

 -> Add more images if your text is longer
 -> Make sure image count is proportional to the narration length

+## 🎬 Sample Output

+We’ve included a sample output video in the repository for demonstration:

+download.mp4

+This video was generated using the sample story and images provided in the `images/` folder.

+- Input Text: A short story in Hindi
+- Voiceover: Generated using gTTS (Google Text-to-Speech)
+- Visuals: Image slideshow
+- Duration: 2 min.

+You can replace the input text and images to generate your own custom video!